Love's 3 TDs lead Stanford past No. 9 Washington 30-22 - News 12 Now

 “Now we’re going to find out who rallies and who will roll over and die,” quarterback Jake Browning said.
 “Personally I think we’re going to rally.”

 Stanford: The Cardinal trusted Costello more this week and he delivered with a pair of 39-yard passes to JJ Arcega-Whiteside in the first half for the two longest offensive plays of the season against the Huskies.
 Those set up a 2-yard TD run by Love and one of Jet Toner’s three field goals.
-Costello converted six third downs through the air on the night.
+Costello converted six third downs through the air on the night and threw for a career-high 211 yards after having 105 a week ago.

+“I put that completely on myself,” Shaw said.
+“I think we were a little too conservative.
+We have to mix it up and we mixed it up today.”

 POLL IMPLICATIONS